tetsutaroendo/github-label-operator/README.md

-You can manipulate your GitHub label with this cli.
+You can operate your GitHub label with this cli.

 # Setting